 Kitchen notes

-- Muffin pan: don't fill them more than ¾ of their capacity, no matter what size you use.
-This is important so they don't overflow in the oven.
+- Muffin pan: No matter what size you use, don't fill it more than ¾ of its capacity.
+This is important so it doesn't overflow in the oven.

-- Smaller muffins: simply use a pan for mini muffins.
-The baking time will be much less, so take that into account, and the yield will be double or slightly more depending on the size of the pan or pans.
+- Smaller muffins: Simply use a pan for mini muffins.
+The baking time will be much less, so take that into account, and the yield will be double or slightly more depending on the pan size or pans.

 Related recipes you might like: